Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 see the `"0.1"` and know to compile that value as a static string in the program, and then has `the_version` borrow that value.
-The reason we say it *borrows* the value there is because technically it's not the *owner* of the buffer where `"0.1"` lives--the application is.
-(Anytime a string literal like `"0.1"` is created at compile time, it is created as a *static string slice*--it exists in the binary code that makes up the executable and cannot be changed.)
+The reason we say it *borrows* the value there is because technically it's not the *owner* of the buffer where `"0.1"` lives—the application is.
+(Anytime a string literal like `"0.1"` is created at compile time, it is created as a *static string slice*—it exists in the binary code that makes up the executable and cannot be changed.)

 Since `the_version` is going to borrow the value of a string literal, how might